wfordh/fantasy_football_projections/README.md

 - Change names of 'data' and 'projections' attributes and 'get_data' and 'convert_projections' methods to better reflect what they are meant to do
 - What to do in the case of name collision across positions?
 If two players have same name, then only the last one will be presented in the converted projections
 - Update folder structure for project
+- Add `BaseProjections` class that can then be added onto for the specific websites
 - Projection sources to add - could potentially do async/parallelized pulling of the projections?:
 	- [fantasy rundown](https://fantasyrundown.com/weekly-football-rankings/)
 	- [nfl's own projections](https://fantasy.nfl.com/research/projections?position=O&sort=projectedPts&statCategory=projectedStats&statSeason=2020&statType=weekProjectedStats&statWeek=13) - [stack overflow post](https://stackoverflow.com/questions/51785640/scraping-nfl-com-fantasy-football-projections-using-python/51790517)